 This radiator offers best cooling capacity in 25mm thick radiator class: copper fins provide massive surface area while the parallel flow cooling chambers reduce hydraulic flow resistance to a minimum.
 Radiator shrouds are tapped with UNC 6-32 threads on both sides to enable push-pull fan installation to even further increase the cooling performance.

 This product features two recessed G1/4 threaded ports with two pre-installed extenders to allow any G1/4 threaded fitting to be used.
 EK recommends EK-ACF series compression fittings.
-Features Material:
+Features Construction:

 • Weight: 0.44kg